Language and study skills

 Submit your assignment to your tutor.

-If you have computer/IT problems you can ask for help and learn how to use the university's IT systems and software at www.yorksj.ac.uk/students/digital-resources
+If you have computer or IT problems you can ask for help and learn how to use our systems and software on our Digital resources and support pages.

-- The Assignment Survival Guide from Staffordshire University helps you plan your work.
+- Assignment Survival Kit, University of Kent - this helps you plan your work.

-- Andy Gillet's UEFAP website is a highly respected Academic English website.
+- Andy Gillett's UEFAP website - a highly respected Academic English website.

-- Study Guides on Essays, from Reading University provides information on planning your time, essay-planning, reflective learning and many other areas.
+- Study Guides on Essays, Reading University - information on planning your time, essay-planning, reflective learning and many other areas.

-- Uni Learning at Woollongong University in Australia, helps you develop academic reading and writing skills.
+- Uni Learning, Woollongong University in Australia - helps you develop academic reading and writing skills.

-- You can find free online lectures in specific subjects at Academic Earth.
+- Academic Earth - free online lectures in specific subjects.